 The Kentucky Bourbon Trail

 The state of Kentucky, also known as the Bluegrass State, is rich in history, miles of farmland, picturesque mountains, and of course, a wide variety of bourbon whiskey distilleries.
 The Kentucky Bourbon Trail program was established in 1999 with seven different bourbon distilleries included.
 Today, the trail has eighteen distilleries included on the basic tour and twenty more on the extended craft distilleries portion.
 On the trail, you get a “passport” that you get stamped at each distillery that you visit and tour on the trail, and you can either go about your journey to each respective stop in your own vehicle, or you can book a tour so that you don’t have to worry about being the one driving after the tastings.
 Mint Julep Tours is a popular option for driven tours.
 Once you get all eighteen stamps, you receive a souvenir glass after you turn in your passport at the starting location.
-It is also worth noting that some of the distilleries might be currently closed or doing a reduced number of tours due to COVID-19, and most of the distilleries do charge a fee if they are operating-typically between $5 and $20.
+It's important to note that most of the distilleries do charge a fee-typically between $5 and $20.
 You should also make sure to check ahead of time to see if you need reservations for your tours.
 The driving distance between each stop is typically one and a half hours or less, and the best time of year to embark on this trip is in the fall.

 A man named Elijah Craig is often credited for the invention of bourbon in 1789, although it is speculated that people were aging the spirit in barrels sometime before that.
 Bourbon whiskey cannot be labeled as “bourbon” unless it is from the state of Kentucky, and it must be at least 51% corn.
 Today, there are almost 70 different bourbon whiskey distilleries scattered around the state of Kentucky, and The Kentucky Bourbon Trail is growing in popularity as a way to learn more about the different processes of how to make unique bourbon whiskey.